 Step 1: Fold two cardboard sheets in half (must be a thick card such as 220gsm and above)

 Step 3: Open the card up again and cut the inner corners and down the centre

 Step 4: Put two 2-3 inch tabs of double-sided sticky tape on each foot

 Retailing tips for salons

 The power of three – statistically, people like products to be displayed in three’s

 Music – Research shows that playing spa or classical music increases sales

 Display – Display products near the till and in waiting areas

-Retail psychology – Display low price items in bulk, with no organisation method in a stylish box, bowl or basket.
-High price items should be displayed with the method in rows of three.
+Retail psychology – Display low-price items in bulk, with no organisation method, in a stylish box, bowl or basket.
+High-price items should be displayed with the way in rows of three.
 The higher the price, the higher it should go on the shelf.

-Here’s our display which was a two-tiered breakfast bar I found on Ebay!
+Here’s our display, a two-tiered breakfast bar I found on eBay!
 Most retail units for salons are about £1000, but I got this stylish unit for £100.